The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Shallow depth quantum circuits with infinite-size gate sets

 In the last step, we apply the Fourier gate to all the qudits in the newly created state in the third register and a single use of the quantum modular gate $\mathsf{qMOD}_p$ from all the qudits to the first qudit in the state $\ket{0}$.
 Using~\Cref{fullbasis,projection}, we obtain the state

 Next, we apply a $\mathsf{SUM}$ gate to the first qudit, with the first qudit from the initial state $\ket{\psi}$.
 This ensures we obtain the expected output state from applying $\mathsf{qOR}$ function on the input state $\ket{\psi}$ given that $-\overline{\mathsf{OR}}(x_2,\hdots,x_n) =\mathsf{OR}(x_2,\hdots,x_n)$.
 Finally, we execute the inverse operations on the auxiliary qudits to decouple these from the input state.
 We can do this because all operations acting on the input state and auxiliary qudits are unitary.
-In addition, the inverse operations of $\mathsf{fanout}_p$, $\mathsf{qMod}_p$, and of the controlled rotations—are all within $\fQNC_p^0[p]$.
-See Appendix \ref{operations} for details on the first two operations. \end{proof}
+In addition, the inverse operations of $\mathsf{fanout}_p$, $\mathsf{qMod}_p$, and of the controlled rotations—are all within $\fQNC^0[p]$ circuits over qudits of dimension $p$.
+See Section \ref{operations} for details on the first two operations. \end{proof}

 We now prove our first collapse of the different classes on constant-depth quantum circuits.